Hyperbolicity for log canonical pairs and the cone theorem: Ampleness and pseudoeffectiveness for Mori hyperbolic pairs

-\dent Let us prove that $(3)$ implies (2).
+Let us prove that (3) implies (2).
 Since $K_X+\Delta$ is nef and log big, it is also semiample.
-We can prove the assertion by induction on the $\dim X$.
-The case $\dim X=1$ is straightforward.
-Restricting to the components of $\lfloor \cdel \rfloor$ and using Theorem \ref{diff.defn}, by the inductive hypothesis it follows that $K_X+\cdel$ is ample along $\lfloor \cdel \rfloor$, which concludes the proof.
+By induction on the dimension and using Theorem \ref{diff.defn}, it follows that $K_X+\cdel$ is ample along $\lfloor \cdel \rfloor$, which concludes the proof. \end{proof}